 - The Foundation undertakes to keep its own administrative expenditure as low as possible, to use all funds sparingly and economically, and to publish an annual report on the expenditures together with a statement of income and expenses and personnel development.

 - No members shall receive any payments from the Foundation’s funds.

 - Only natural persons of legal age may become members of the association.
 Employees of the Foundation, state foundations within the meaning of Section 11 a, or persons whose relationship to the Foundation is similar to that of an employee, as well as scholarship holders, may not become members of the association.
-The Members’ Assembly shall vote to decide on which new members may be accepted.
-The scholarship holders shall elect two non-voting representatives to the Members’ Assembly (one for students and one for post-graduates).
+The Members’ Assembly shall vote to decide on which new members may be accepted after prior proposals according to Section 4, para.
+2. The scholarship holders shall elect two non-voting representatives to the Members’ Assembly (one for students and one for post-graduates).

 - The members shall be individually elected by the Members’ Assembly on the basis of proposals submitted by

-- the German federal party and its federal parliamentary group Bündnis 90/Die Grünen,
+a) the German federal party and its federal parliamentary group Bündnis 90/Die Grünen

 - Membership shall be terminated